mrashidd/news-aggregator/README.md

 To install all the requirements run the following command:
 `pip install -r requirements.txt`
 ### Pre-StartUp commands
-run the following commands to set up the database:
+run the following commands (in respective order) to set up the database:
 - `python manage.py makemigrations`
 - `python manage.py migrate`
 ### Starting the application